Updated June 5, 2023

 Introduction to Application of Automation

 Software engineers are often the highest-paid employee in the organization.
 Wasting valuable time is not an option.
-Consider on average a software engineer spends 4 hours waiting for a test to complete, 3 hours waiting for a build, 2 hours for environment management–This shows that engineers are spending 1/5 of their time creating nothing.
-Here comes the concept of“Automation”.
+Consider, on average, a software engineer spends 4 hours waiting for a test to complete, 3 hours waiting for a build, 2 hours for environment management–This shows that engineers spend 1/5 of their time creating nothing.
+Here comes the concept of“Automation.”

 Top Applications of Automation

-Before we jump on to the application let us first understand what automation is.
+Before we jump on to the application, let us first understand what automation is.
 What comes into your mind when you hear the term automation?
-Is it something, which is working on it sown?
+Is it something that is working on it sown?
 Does all the work is completed by software?
 Sounds interesting!
 Saving time and increased productivity are the words for Automation.
 Let us understand this term by example.

-You have developed a website, which uses 5 services.
-Two service lets you connect to the database, one takes care to the analytics of your website, one takes care of searching and indexing, and one takes care of scheduling tasks.
+You have developed a website that uses 5 services.
+Two services let you connect to the database; one takes care of your website’s analytics, one for searching and indexing, and one for scheduling tasks.
 Now, you want to do some maintenance on your application.
 Maintenance could be about the patch or new release or anything.
-In any case, you are required to restart all the services mentioned d above.
-Now, you sit with your team take all the services down one by one, apply those patches, and up those services one by one.
-This is easy or maybe a little less hectic when your application is small and less interdependent.
-However, what if you have a big application where you have a huge customer base and have a separate environment.
-Sounds dull right?
+In any case, you must restart all the services mentioned d above.
+Now, you sit with your team, take all the services down one by one, apply those patches, and up those services one by one.
+This is easy or less hectic when your application is small and less interdependent.
+However, what if you have a big application with a huge customer base and a separate environment?
+Sounds dull, right?